ARPA-Network/ARPA-Network-AVS-Monitoring/README.md

 You may access metrics from different components.
 For example, you can retreive data from Prometheus programmatically or Grafana visually.
 You can also grab data from Custom Exporter directly as needed.

 - Node State: if the node is activated
+- Up Time: how long the node has been in "activated" state (Note: currently determine this duration by on-chain events and all historical durations count)
 - Node Address: the node account address you are monitoring
 - ETH Balance: current eth balance of the node account monitored
 - Group Index: index of the group this node belongs to